ishmam367/Single-Cell-Analysis/readme.md

 ### 2. Pipeline Description
 Our pipeline mainly does 4 things
-The Key task achieved by our pipeline can be divided into three key parts: For each set of hyper parameters( in our case the hyper parameters are 1.
+The Key task achieved by our pipeline can be divided into four key parts: For each set of hyper parameters( in our case the hyper parameters are 1.
 Number of Principal Components 2.
 Number of Neighbours)
 (i) Preprocessing and clustering the data
 (ii) Automatic cell-type annotation
 (iii) Computing and visualizing evaluation metrics.
 The main script is written in [[script-url](pipeline.py)] which has the logic to apply these 3 parts for all the dataset.